symfony/symfony-docs/frontend/encore/faq.rst

     * respond.js in ./assets/app.js

 Typically, a package will "advertise" its "main" file by adding a ``main`` key to its ``package.json``.
-But sometimes, old libraries won't have this.
-Instead, you'll need to specifically require the file you need.
+But sometimes, old libraries will not have this.
+Instead, you will need to specifically require the file you need.
 In this case, the file you should use is located at ``node_modules/respond.js/dest/respond.src.js``.
 You can require this via: